merliseclyde/BAS/cran-comments.md

-# BAS 1.6.6 Comments to CRAN
+# BAS 1.6.7 Comments to CRAN

 # Notes to CRAN

 ## Submission reason

-Status  on CRAN check page indicated 1 Note and up to 15 Warnings

-- fixed NOTE from checkRd `bas.lm.Rd:109`: Lost braces; missing escapes or markup?

-- fixed all WARNINGs related to error format mismatch of type in C code

-Fixed issues #39, #56, #61, #68, #69 reported on Github
-and unit tests added
+Fixed issues  #67 reported on Github and unit tests added